 Galva is a very small city located in the state of Illinois.
-With a population of 2,417 people and just one neighborhood, Galva is the 528th largest community in Illinois.
-Galva has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 2,396 people and just one neighborhood, Galva is the 528th largest community in Illinois.
+Galva has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Galva isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Galva are a mix of both white- and blue-collar jobs.
-Overall, Galva is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Galva who work in sales jobs (12.66%), office and administrative support (10.66%), and food service (6.81%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Galva is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Galva is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Galva who work in office and administrative support (12.39%), healthcare (11.15%), and sales jobs (7.82%).

 Galva is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Galva who are college-educated is somewhat higher than the average US community of 21.84%: 25.30% of adults in Galva have at least a bachelor's degree.
+The percentage of adults in Galva who are college-educated is close to the national average for all communities of 21.84%: 19.65% of the adults in Galva have a bachelor's degree or advanced degree.

+Galva is a somewhat ethnically-diverse city.
 The people who call Galva home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galva residents report their race to be White, followed by Asian.
-Important ancestries of people in Galva include German, Irish, Swedish, English, and Scottish.
+Important ancestries of people in Galva include Irish, German, Swedish, English, and Scottish.

 The most common language spoken in Galva is English.
 Other important languages spoken here include Italian and Spanish.